TheRealAndyP/max-cube-protocol/H-Message.md

 ### Duty Cycle

-The duty cycle as a hex number.
+The duty cycle in %, as a hex number (so 1a = 26%)

 ### Free Memory Slots